danielroe/nuxt-workers/README.md

 ## Usage

-Create your web worker in the `~/workers/` directory:
+Create your web worker in the `~/workers/` directory.
+It should export any utilities you want to be usable elsewhere:

 ```ts
 // workers/hi.ts